Zaryob/iksemel-rs/README.md

-# Iksemel
+# Iksemel-Rs

-A Rust library for XML parsing and manipulation.
+A Rust implementation of iksemel library for XML parsing and manipulation.

 ## Overview

-Iksemel is a Rust library that provides XML parsing and manipulation capabilities.
+Iksemel-rs, which is reimplementation of [iksemel](https://github.com/meduketto/iksemel) written in C, is a Rust library that provides XML parsing and manipulation capabilities.
 It's designed to be efficient, safe, and easy to use in Rust applications.

 ## Features